 Individuals over 2 who will wear a properly fitting mask: If an individual tests positive for COVID-19 at the ECEC, the individual will be required to isolate for 5 days.
-If symptoms subside and the individual has been fever free for 24 hours without the use of fever reducing medications, they may return to school with a negative antigen test.
-If families choose to not get an antigen test completed, the child must wear a mask on days 6-10 if they wear a properly fitting mask.
+If symptoms subside and the individual has been fever free for 24 hours without the use of fever reducing medications, the child may return to school with a negative antigen test.
+If families choose to not get an antigen test completed, the child must wear a mask on days 6-10.

 Individuals under 2 and those who are not able to wear a mask properly: If an individual under 2 or an individual who does not wear a properly fitting mask tests positive for COVID-19, the individual will be required to isolate for 10 days.
 If symptoms subside and the individual has been fever free for 24 hours without the use of fever reducing medications, the child may return on day 6 with a negative antigen test.
 If families choose to not get an antigen test completed, the child must isolate until day 11.

 Reinforce Best Practices to Promote Hygiene

 We will reinforce the best practices already used at the ECEC to limit the spread of COVID-19 including but not limited to:

 - We will reinforce regular health and safety practices with children and staff.